Distributed UAV Formation Control Robust to Relative Pose Measurement Noise: Introduction

-It has been shown that desired formation can, in theory, be achieved merely based on the mutual relative localization of other units if the localization information is only either the relative distance\cite{distancerigidity} or the relative bearing\cite{bearingrigidity,bearingbased}.
+It has been shown that a desired formation can, in theory, be achieved merely based on the mutual relative localization of other units if the localization information is either the relative distance \cite{distancerigidity} or the relative bearing \cite{bearingrigidity,bearingbased}.
 Using nomenclature from \cite{bearingrigidity}, all mutual relative measurements within a team form a graph.
 A relative localization-based formation is said to be rigid if there is no more than one formation that can generate a given set of observations.

 In the proposed technique, we will consider the relative measurements of multiple neighboring units that can be provided by the \ac{UVDAR} system.
-This includes the 3D relative position and associated 1D relative orientation comprising the \emph{relative pose measurement}, which combines and supersedes the relative bearing and relative distance measurements.
-The relative pose-based formation is always rigid, as long as the observation graph is connected. \red{This is because each single relative pose observation in $\mathbb{R}^3 \times \mat{S}^1$ already represents a rigid connection.
-Thus, any two nodes in an observation graph that are connected through a series of such observations are connected rigidly as well.} However, the information provided by real sensors is burdened by observation noise, typically with known statistical properties.
-This is rarely addressed in the theoretical research of formation control, although considering this apriori knowledge could significantly increase the reliability of multi-robot systems, thereby addressing the main bottleneck of their applicability.
+This includes the 3D relative position and associated 1D relative orientation comprising the \emph{relative pose measurement} shown in Figure \ref{fig:formation_geometry}, which combines and supersedes the relative bearing and relative distance measurements.
+The relative pose-based formation is always rigid, as long as the observation graph is connected.
+This is because each single relative pose observation in $\mathbb{R}^3 \times \mat{S}^1$ already represents a rigid connection.
+Thus, any two nodes in an observation graph that are connected through a series of such observations are connected rigidly as well.

+To ensure that the \ac{FEC} is distributable, the directed observation graph must have no more than a single local sink (representing an observed agent that does not observe others) otherwise the relative pose between such agents is not controllable.
+A single passive agent is permissible and may be used as the de-facto leader of a formation, while the rest of the agents maintains the desired formation around it.